-The above revenue, excluding installation fee revenue, is recorded when the service is provided, fulfilling the performance obligation.
+The above revenue, excluding installation fee revenue, is recognized when the service is provided, which is when the service is provided to the customer in accordance with contact and the performance obligation is fulfilled.
 Installation fee revenue is recognized over the estimated average contract period based on the percentage remaining.

-The consideration for these transactions is received between the billing date and approximately the following month.
+The consideration for these transactions is received within approximately one month of the billing date.